tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 * Vault
    - Zoom in/out using mouse wheel and buttons in top-left corner
-   - Check inspector (for both image and text ads)
+   - Check function/layout of inspector (for both image and text ads)
-   - Check date filter slider at bottom of page
+   - Check correct function date filter slider at bottom of page
    - Check that AdNauseam logo in the bottom-right corner links correctly to homepage
-   - Check correct calculation of ad cost
+   - Check correct calculation of ad cost (and updates according to date-filter)
    - Test import/export/clear functions

 ### Ad Hiding/Parsing